Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: -Spectral Gaps for Metropolis-Hastings algorithms

-\end{proposition} If a Metropolis-Hastings algorithm has an $L^2_\posterior$-spectral gap, then the two results above can be used to derive asymptotic and non-asymptotic confidence intervals and levels for the Monte-Carlo error $ e_{n,n_0}(f)=\mu(f)-S_{n,n_{0}}(f)$.
-In the next section, we will prove our main theorem that yields an $L^2_\posterior$-spectral gap for a large class of Metropolis-Hastings algorithms.
+If a Metropolis-Hastings algorithm has an $L^2_\posterior$-spectral gap, then the two results above can be used to derive asymptotic and non-asymptotic confidence intervals and levels for the Monte-Carlo error $e_{n,n_0}(f)$.
+The CLT only provides asymptotic confidence intervals.
+In contrast, bounds on the MSE imply non-asymptotic confidence intervals using Chebyshev's inequality.
+Moreover, the size of the confidence intervals can be shrunk using the 'median trick' which estimates $\mathbb{E}f$ through the median of multiple shorter runs leading to exponential tight bounds.
+This trick has been developed for MCMC algorithms in \cite{niemiro2009MEDIAN}.
+Another good reference to mention is given by \cite{2011KrysConfidence}.